fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Asbagh bin Nubata (r.a.) was a trusted companion of Ameerul Mumeneen Ali (AS).
 He went to see Salman Farsi (r.a.) who had settled in Madain.
 Asbagh (r.a.) says:

-“I found him very sick, near his death.
+"I found him very sick, near his death.
 He told me: 'O Asbagh, the Messenger of Allah had informed me that, at the time of my death, a dead person would talk to me.
 Now, put me on a wooden plank and take me to the graveyard.
-On reaching the grave-yard, Salman faced towards Quibla and in a loud voice saluted the dead.
+On reaching the grave-yard, Salman faced towards Qibla and in a loud voice saluted the dead.
 Nobody replied.
-After saluting them several times without getting any reply, Salman said: “O Inhabitants of these graves, I am Salman, a slave of the Messenger of Allah.
+After saluting them several times without getting any reply, Salman said: "O Inhabitants of these graves, I am Salman, a slave of the Messenger of Allah.
 The Prophet had told me that at the time of my death a dead person would converse with me.
-Now, if that time has arrived, then, for the sake of Allah and His Messenger, please talk to me”.
+Now, if that time has arrived, then, for the sake of Allah and His Messenger, please talk to me".

-Suddenly someone responded to his Salaam, and said: “O people who build and plant, and ultimately the buildings turn into ruins and gardens decay; ask me what you want,, I will reply”.
+Suddenly someone responded to his Salaam, and said: "O people who build and plant, and ultimately the buildings turn into ruins and gardens decay; ask me what you want, I will reply".

-Salman (r.a.) asked: “Are you from the people of Paradise or of Hell?”
+Salman (r.a.) asked: "Are you from the people of Paradise or of Hell?"
 The dead man said that he was from the people of Paradise.

 Salman requested him to describe how he died and what agonies he had to undergo at that time.
 He replied:

-“O Salman, please do not ask this.
+"O Salman, please do not ask this.
 By Allah, if someone had snipped my flesh (by scissors) in little bits and removed the flesh from the bones, it would have been easier than the agony of death.
 O Salman, I always did good deeds in your world, always prayed on time, used to recite the Qur'an, was good to my parents, lived on lawful earnings.
 Then I fell ill and my life came to its end.
 At that time, a very tall person, with a frightening countenance, stood in the air before me.
 He pointed to my eyes and they lost their sight; to my ears and they became deaf; to my tongue and it lost its speech.
 I asked him who he was and why he was doing it to me.
 He said: I am the angel of death; your life has ended in this world.
 You have to go from here to another world'.

 Then two persons came to me, one of them sat on my right, the other on the left.
 They informed me that they were the two angels who had written all my deeds in the worldly life.
 One, whose name was 'Raqueeb' gave my record of good deeds, on reading which I was much pleased.
 Then the other angel, whose name was 'Ateed', gave me the other record, a complete record of my sins; and on reading that I was very sad.

 Then the Angel of Death came nearer and removed my soul through my nose, and I have not forgotten its agony yet.
 Seeing me dead, my relatives and family members started crying.
-The Angel of Death said: “Why are you crying?
+The Angel of Death said: "Why are you crying?
 I have not done any injustice that you are complaining of.
 When his life came to end, I removed his soul on the command of Allah.
-And I will come to you so many times.”
+And I will come to you so many times."

 Then another Angel took my soul and I was brought to heaven where I was asked about my deeds, viz. prayers, fasts, Zakat, Khums, Hajj, Jihad, recitation of the Qur'an, obedience to the parents etc. Likewise, I was asked whether I had murdered any one, or taken some one's property without any right, or been unjust to other people and such things.

 Then that same Angel brought my soul back to earth.
 At that time the person who wanted to wash my body (Ghassal) removed my clothes and started the ritual washing (Ghusl).
-My soul cried out: “O servant of Allah, have mercy On this weak and broken body.
-By Allah, all its veins, whence I have come out, have been broken; and its limbs are like they have been minced”.
+My soul cried out: "O servant of Allah, have mercy On this weak and broken body.
+By Allah, all its veins, whence I have come out, have been broken; and its limbs are like they have been minced".
 My soul was imploring him in such a touching way that if the Ghassal were to hear it, he would have left washing the dead bodies altogether.
 Then they covered me with Kafan (shroud), gave me Hunut, prayed upon me.
 When they laid me in the grave, I was so much frightened that words cannot describe it.

 When they closed my grave, my soul entered my body again.
 An Angel, Munabbih (One who awakens, reminds) by name, came to me and made me sit.
 He ordered me to write down all the deeds which I had done in the world.
 I said that I did not remember.
 He said: 'I will go on reminding, you go on writing'.
 I said: 'Where is the paper?'
-He said: “This Kafan of yours will do for paper'.
+He said: "This Kafan of yours will do for paper'.
 I said: 'Where can I find a pen?'
 He said: 'Your finger will be your pen'.
 I asked about the ink and was told that my saliva will work like ink.

 When I had written all my deeds, the Angel put my writing around my neck like a band, it is as Allah says in the Qur'an:

-    “And the bird (i.e., deed done by one) of every man have We bound about his neck, and We shall produce unto him, on the Day of Resurrection, a book (in which his actions will be recorded) which he will find open, (it will be said to him) read thy book; thine own self will be a sufficient reckoner against thee.”
+    "And the bird (i.e., deed done by one) of every man have We bound about his neck, and We shall produce unto him, on the Day of Resurrection, a book (in which his actions will be recorded) which he will find open, (it will be said to him) read thy book; thine own self will be a sufficient reckoner against thee."
     Qur'an, 17:13-14

-In other traditions, the name of the angel, who comes in the grave and guides in writing the deeds of the Mayyit, is given as ”Ruman”.
+In other traditions, the name of the angel, who comes in the grave and guides in writing the deeds of the Mayyit, is given as "Ruman".

-Then an angel, very frightening, Munkar by name, came to me with a fiery club, and asked me: “Who is your Lord?
+Then an angel, very frightening, Munkar by name, came to me with a fiery club, and asked me: "Who is your Lord?
 Who are your Prophet and Imams?
-What is your religion?”
+What is your religion?"
 I was so afraid that I became totally confused; my limbs were trembling; I could not understand what to reply.
-In that confusion, the Mercy of Allah supported me, and my heart became tranquil, and I replied; “Allah (His Power is Great) is my Lord; and Muhammad is my Prophet, and Ali bin Abi Talib is my Imam and Islam is my religion; and the Qur'an is my Book and the Kaaba is my Quibla”.
+In that confusion, the Mercy of Allah supported me, and my heart became tranquil, and I replied; "Allah (His Power is Great) is my Lord; and Muhammad is my Prophet, and Ali bin Abi Talib is my Imam and Islam is my religion; and the Qur'an is my Book and the Kaaba is my Quibla".

 Then another Angel, who is called Nakir, interrogated me in the same manner about my beliefs.
-By Grace of Allah, I replied his questions also and said: “I bear witness that there is no god except Allah, and that Muhammad is His Messenger, and that Ali and his sinless progeny are the proofs of Allah, and that Paradise is Haqq (a Fact, Truth) and the Fire (of Hell) is true, and Sirat (Path) is true, and the Balance (of deeds) is true and the Questioning of Munkar and Nakir in the grave is true, and Resurrection is true, and raising (of dead) is true, and flying of the books (in which deeds of a person are recorded) is true, and that the Hour (Day of Judgement) is sure to come, there is no doubt in it, and that Allah will raise all the dead who are in the grave”.
+By Grace of Allah, I replied his questions also and said: "I bear witness that there is no god except Allah, and that Muhammad is His Messenger, and that Ali and his sinless progeny are the proofs of Allah, and that Paradise is Haqq (a Fact, Truth) and the Fire (of Hell) is true, and Sirat (Path) is true, and the Balance (of deeds) is true and the Questioning of Munkar and Nakir in the grave is true, and Resurrection is true, and raising (of dead) is true, and flying of the books (in which deeds of a person are recorded) is true, and that the Hour (Day of Judgement) is sure to come, there is no doubt in it, and that Allah will raise all the dead who are in the grave".

-Hearing these true answers, the angels said to me: “Sleep as a bride sleeps” (without any worry); they opened a door of Paradise towards my head, and the breeze of Paradise came to me, and my grave (which previously looked like a prison) become a vast place extending beyond my vision, and the whole place became a garden.
+Hearing these true answers, the angels said to me: "Sleep as a bride sleeps" (without any worry); they opened a door of Paradise towards my head, and the breeze of Paradise came to me, and my grave (which previously looked like a prison) become a vast place extending beyond my vision, and the whole place became a garden.

-O Salman, a man must remember his Lord at all times, and must spend his life in His obedience, because death is a sure thing and every one will have to face all those things which I have told you.”
+O Salman, a man must remember his Lord at all times, and must spend his life in His obedience, because death is a sure thing and every one will have to face all those things which I have told you."

-Asbagh (r.a.) said: “When the voice stopped, Salman (r.a.) told me to take him back home, there he lay on the ground and looking towards heavens prayed to Allah, and left this world.”
+Asbagh (r.a.) said: "When the voice stopped, Salman (r.a.) told me to take him back home, there he lay on the ground and looking towards heavens prayed to Allah, and left this world."

 </details></details><details><summary>

-## Israfil Blows the Trumpet the first time (Destruction)
+## Israfil Blows the Trumpet the first time

 </summary>

 Only Allah knows when the Hour comes.
 And at some point in time, the last hour will come.

 The Akhirat will start after Israfil blows the trumpet for the first time.
-There is a hadith that prophet Muhammad said, How can I ever relax when I know that Israfil is already holding the trumped in his mouth and looking at the Throne of Allah waiting for the signal to blow it.
+There is a hadith that prophet Muhammad said:

+> How can I ever relax when I know that Israfil is already holding the trumped in his mouth and looking at the Throne of Allah waiting for the signal to blow it.

 There is a hadith that says the Trumped or the Horn will not be blown until there is no one left in this dunya who says La ilaha illallah.
 So before the beginning of the Hereafter, Allah will send a warm wind to this world, which will take away the souls of the believers.

 Therefore, the people who will be then alive on the face of the earth will hear this blow that will cause the end of the world, and all of a sudden they will be struck insensible and will fall dead to an extent that none of them will be able to make a will.
-Allaah Says (what means):
+Allah Says (what means):

     They do not await except one blast, which will seize them while they are disputing.
 And they will not be able [to give] any instruction, nor to their people can they return.
     Quran 36:49-50

-On the other hand, a Hadeeth reads: “Then the Trumpet will be blown, and no one hears it except that he will bend his neck to one side (in an attempt to listen to it) and raise it from the other side.”
-Then he [the Prophet  sallallaahu  alayhi  wa  sallam ( may  Allaah exalt his mention )] said: "And the first to hear it (the Trumpet) will be a man who is busy in repairing the tank meant for supplying water to his camels.
-He [the Prophet  sallallaahu  alayhi  wa  sallam ( may  Allaah exalt his mention )] said: "He will fall dead and the people will also fall dead."
-Moreover, the Prophet  sallallaahu  alayhi  wa  sallam ( may  Allaah exalt his mention ) told us about the speed of the death of the people when the Hour will take place, as he said:
+On the other hand, a Hadeeth reads: "Then the Trumpet will be blown, and no one hears it except that he will bend his neck to one side (in an attempt to listen to it) and raise it from the other side."
+Then he [the Prophet ﷺ  ] said: "And the first to hear it (the Trumpet) will be a man who is busy in repairing the tank meant for supplying water to his camels.
+He [the Prophet ﷺ  ] said: "He will fall dead and the people will also fall dead."
+Moreover, the Prophet ﷺ   told us about the speed of the death of the people when the Hour will take place, as he said:

-    "The Hour will occur while two men spreading a garment in front of them but they will not be able to sell it, nor fold it up; and the Hour will be established when a man has milked his she-camel and has taken away the milk but he will not be able to drink it; and the Hour will be established before a man repairing a tank (for his livestock) is able to water (his animals) in it; and the Hour will be established when a person has raised a morsel (of food) to his mouth but will not be able to eat it."
+> "The Hour will occur while two men spreading a garment in front of them but they will not be able to sell it, nor fold it up; and the Hour will be established when a man has milked his she-camel and has taken away the milk but he will not be able to drink it; and the Hour will be established before a man repairing a tank (for his livestock) is able to water (his animals) in it; and the Hour will be established when a person has raised a morsel (of food) to his mouth but will not be able to eat it."

-Quran says that the veil will be removed and people will be able to see the unseen. sky will be opened.

 </details><details><summary>